Study in USA

 English language exam scores such as IELTS, TOEFL, PTE, and CAEL.

-Undergraduate exam scores of SAT.
+Undergraduate exam scores on the SAT.

 Graduate exam scores GRE, GMAT, LSAT, and MCAT.